 So rather than break out the clippers, brush your dog regularly to remove mats and tangles to help improve air circulation to the skin.
 This will also help thin the undercoat but leave the protective guard hairs intact.

 Can a dog get too hot?

 Dogs feel the heat far more than we humans do, so what may feel warm to us can feel sweltering to our pooches.
-What’s more, dogs cope with getting hotter release heat by panting and through their paws and nose.
+Dogs cope with getting hotter by panting, which helps to cool them down.
 But it’s not always enough, and can put a huge strain on their bodies.
-We’re able to sweat which helps us stay cool, but dogs only have a tiny surface area of their bodies where they can sweat.
+We’re able to sweat which helps us stay cool, but dogs only have a tiny surface area of their bodies where they can sweat, only their paws and nose.
 As things heat up, our dogs can struggle to regulate their body temperature which can easily cause overheating.
 And in some unfortunate cases, this can even be fatal.

 In one heart-breaking story, an owner took their 5-year-old dog on a walk at 9 am when the temperature was already around 21 degrees.
 Unfortunately, the dog soon showed signs of being unwell and later died of heatstroke at their local vet.
 We know these stories are very upsetting, but it’s important to be aware of the serious impact these high temperatures can have on our dogs.

 The RSPCA received almost 8,000 calls last year about dogs overheating.
 A massive 241 of those calls were made across only six days during the peak of British summer heat.
 UK weather can be erratic at the best of times; a difference of 10 degrees from one day to the next is not uncommon.
 These random spikes in temperature can make it even more difficult for our dogs to adjust and cope.

 What temperature is too hot for a dog?